Masa Saito: Retirement

 Upon retiring in 1999, he stayed in NJPW as a commentator, until leaving the company in January 2003 and joined Fighting World of Japan Pro Wrestling until its collapse a year later.
 In 2005, after accepting an invitation from Kensuke Sasaki, Saito worked with the Diamond Ring promotion as a supervisor and manager/advisor to the promotion's younger talent.
 Diamond Ring ran its last show in February 2014.
 After Diamond Ring, Saito moved back to his home in Tokyo.

 Professional wrestling style and persona

 Saito's style is considered "very physical style that included lots of suplexes [...]" and "brought hard physicality with his clotheslines".
-One of these suplex is known as the Saito Suplex.
-Saito is credited also as the innovator of the Scorpion Deathlock / Sharpshooter submission hold.
-During his time in prison, he created another hold, which was named Kangokugatame, translated as Prison Hold.
+One of these suplexes is known as the Saito Suplex.
+During his time in prison, he created a hold, which was named "Kangokugatame", translated as Prison Hold or Prison Lock.
 During his career, Saito played the stereotypical salt-throwing Japanese heel, a role usually performed by Hawaiians in the 60s.